dahhou-ilyas/BlogHub/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file
+To run this project, you will need to add the following environment variables in (api) directory to your .env file

 `LOCALHOST  --> "connection with database mongodb"`